Finding Fanny: Plot

 Ferdie Pinto receives a letter at midnight and realises that his one true love, Fanny Fernandes, never knew how he felt about her.
-Angie, Ferdie's friend had married Gabo Eucharistica who died suddenly (Note: Gabo's mother (Rosie), to save the money, had the figurines on wedding cake made out of plastic, not icing.
+Angie, Ferdie's friend, had married Gabo Eucharistica, who died suddenly (Note: Gabo's mother (Rosie), to save money, had the figurines on the wedding cake made out of plastic, not icing.
 Gabo, in a drunken frenzy, had a piece of cake with the figurines, not realizing he'd swallowed the figurines, and choked to death) during a wedding party.
 Determined to find Fanny, Ferdie and Angie set out on a journey, joined by Savio Da Gama (a friend of both Angie and Gabo), Gabo’s mother Rosie, and the unsavory artist Don Pedro Cleto Collaco.
 In the past, Savio had loved Angie but stepped aside after she married Gabo.

 On the journey, Ferdie throws Rosie's cat out of the window by accident whilst sneezing as he is allergic; so to keep her unaware, he retrieves the dead cat and pretends that it is sleeping.
-They visit Fanny's old house and find a deranged Russian Vladimir who tells them Fanny sold him the house 20 years ago and moved to Tivoli.
+They visit Fanny's old house and find a deranged Russian, Vladimir, who tells them Fanny sold him the house 20 years ago and moved to Tivoli.
 Ferdie tells Savio that Rosie's husband is not dead, but instead had run away to Madagascar with another woman, and Rosie had simply lied to the village for the sake of her pride.
 As they approach Tivoli, Ferdie thanks everyone for joining him on his journey – but unbeknownst to him, most of the other passengers have their own reasons for making the trip.
 Savio soon realizes that they have gone the wrong way, and are now in the state of Karnataka due to wrong navigation by Ferdie, who cannot read a map.
-When they run out of petrol, Ferdie volunteers to go and get some in the morning; so the group spends the night in the open field next to the road.
+When they run out of petrol, Ferdie volunteers to go and get some in the morning, so the group spends the night in the open field next to the road.
 Don Pedro tries to seduce Rosie into being a model for his painting, whilst Savio and Angie go away from the others to talk.
-Savio tells Angie that he does not have a big business in Mumbai as presumed, but rather he was a waiter for 5 years and is not wealthy.
+Savio tells Angie that he does not have a big business in Mumbai as presumed, but rather, he was a waiter for 5 years and is not wealthy.
 It is revealed that Angie only married Gabo because Savio never asked her, and she was in love with Savio as he was with her.
-He kisses her and she slaps him.
-They eventually talk and after realizing that they both still have feelings for each other, have sex that night.
+He kisses her, and she slaps him.
+They eventually talk and, after realizing that they both still have feelings for each other, have sex that night.